apache/spark/docs/streaming-programming-guide.md

 contains serialized Scala/Java/Python objects and trying to deserialize objects with new, modified classes may lead to errors.
 In this case, either start the upgraded app with a different checkpoint directory, or delete the previous checkpoint directory.

-### Other Considerations
-{:.no_toc}
-If the data is being received by the receivers faster than what can be processed, you can limit the rate by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.maxRate`.

 ***